Visyond/website-hugo/site/content/casestudy/how-preparing-financial-statements-with-no-training-in-finance-became-a-1-hour-job.md

       * User-friendly, point & click interface to generate financial statements directly from your model, without the hassle and training of doing it manually
+  - content: >-
+      **Result at the glance**

-  - content: "**Result at the glance\r**\n\n* Clean & balanced financial statements created without the use of plugs or iterations (Visyond solves the equations linking the 3 statements)\r\n* The unnecessary intermediate worksheets have been eliminated - together with the potential errors associated with them\r\n* The model owner can focus on working with the operating model that he masters, without worrying about financial statements, as a result improving his productivity"
+      * Clean & balanced financial statements created without the use of plugs or iterations (Visyond solves the equations linking the 3 statements)

+      * The unnecessary intermediate worksheets have been eliminated - together with the potential errors associated with them

+      * The model owner can focus on working with the operating model that he masters, without worrying about financial statements, as a result improving his productivity
 first_solution: >-
   ![Car](/img/wallhaven-246377.jpg)